 Ice pads to reduce inflammation and swelling

-Use of the hand can commence immediately after surgery while wearing a brace or without minor symptoms may remain for a few months after surgery.
-Strength of grasping activity may return after 4 weeks post-surgery and full recover can take up to 1 year.
+Use of the hand can commence immediately after surgery while wearing a brace or without brace.
+Often minor symptoms remain for a few months after surgery.
+Strength or grasping activity can resume after 4 weeks post-surgery and full recovery can take up to 1 year.
 A number of exercises guided by a physiotherapist will assist in gaining strength of the operated wrist.

 Although the causality of manual work and the carpal tunnel syndrome remains unclear, a number of measures including occupational health and safety rules at workplace should be implemented to reduce the risk to develop a carpal tunnel syndrome.
 These recommendations include: